Seán Binder: Early life and education

-Activism for refugees and legal accusations
+Activism for refugees, arrest and legal accusations

-In 2017, Bender travelled to Lesbos, a Greek island about 11 km off the Turkish coastline, to volunteer as a lifeguard with Emergency Response Centre International (ERCI), a registered Greek humanitarian NGO for refugees that cooperated with Frontex, the EU’s border management agency, and Greek border authorities.
+In 2017, Binder travelled to Lesbos, a Greek island about 11 km off the Turkish coastline, to volunteer with Emergency Response Centre International (ERCI), a registered Greek humanitarian NGO for refugees that cooperated with Frontex, the EU’s border management agency, and Greek border authorities.
 ERCI provided humanitarian aid and organized search-and-rescue operations in the Mediterranean Sea between 2016 and 2018.
 Further, ERCI had been operating a medical centre in Moria refugee camp, described by Human Rights Watch and other organizations as an "open air prison".
 During the 2015 European migrant crisis, Lesbos had become a key entry point for refugees coming from Turkey into the European Union, with approximately 5,000 migrants and refugees, mostly fleeing the civil war in Syria, landing on the island’s beaches per day.

-At ERCI, Binder met fellow volunteer Sarah Mardini, a Syrian refugee who had fled from her home country in 2015 via Turkey on a dinghy and found refuge first at Lesbos and later political asylum in Germany.
+At ERCI, Binder met fellow volunteer Sarah Mardini, a Syrian refugee who had fled from her home country in 2015 via Turkey on a dinghy and found refuge first at Lesbos and later obtained political asylum in Germany.
 Both of them were assisting newly arrived refugees and used their skills as trained swimmers as part of ERCI until 2018.
 In February 2018 Binder and another member of ERCI were busy on a routine shift, when police arrived and arrested the two volunteers.
 Released without charge, Binder continued his former activities.

 On 21 August 2018, Sarah Mardini was arrested on Lesbos airport, when she intended to return to Germany.
 The same day, Binder went to the police station to meet with Mardini and was arrested himself.
 A third member of the NGO, Nassos Karakitsos was arrested shortly afterwards.
 Binder and Mardini were handcuffed and taken to a courthouse on Lesbos Island.